 Candied Grapefruit Zest

 I have always been inexplicably obsessed with grapefruit.
-As a kid, I used to go through gallons of grapefruit juice a month (my lunchbox was never without a container of it).
+As a kid, I used to go through gallons of grapefruit juice a month.

 I even took it upon myself to call one of my favorite teachers in preschool, Mrs. Grapefruit.
 Her real name was Mrs. Fruiterman, so it wasn’t totally random.
 I just heard the word “fruit” and decided to rename her after my favorite one.